-I believe yoga is for everyone!
+I believe yoga is for EVERY body!
 Offerings include Gentle Yoga, Restorative Yoga and Yoga I. Whether you are new to yoga or a seasoned yogi, each class is suitable for all abilities and most classes can be enjoyed from the comfort of a chair if mobility is an issue.
+I teach mostly online with a few classes in-person.
 Below are general class descriptions.
-Sign up!
+Sign up for online classes or Contact me for in-person info.

 Gentle: Classes focus on releasing tension, connecting with the breath and helping students gain strength and flexibility.
 Gentle yoga uses classical hatha postures with slight variations to accommodate all levels of yoga students.